JesusAcuna/Date_Fruit_Classification_Keras/README.md

 <p align="justify">
 Next, I'll explain how to install pipenv, and create an environment for a python project.
-Before staring , first we need to install pip, which is a package-management system to install python packages, run these codes in the console.
+Before starting , first we need to install pip, which is a package-management system to install python packages, run these codes in the console.
 </p>

 > For windows: